manytask/checker/docs/1_getting_started.md

 ## Testing environment

+!!! note
+    tl;dr:  You somehow need to run checker in your CI.
+Build docker with `checker` and your course-specific pkgs.

 To run tests you need to have a docker testing environment that includes your course's specific environment and the pre-installed checker.
 Here’s how you can prepare and utilize it:

 You have 2 options: